BMB-STAT/BMB-STAT5/chapter1.md

 xp: 100
 ```

-In the emodule you have learned that we can use an analysis of variance (ANOVA) to compare several groups to see if at least one of them come from a different population.

-To run an ANOVA analysis similarly to t-test the following assumptions need to be satisfied:

-- Data needs to be normally distributed
-- Data should be from independent observations, which means that there is no relationship between the observations in each group or between the groups themselves.
-- Equal variances between groups (Homogeneity of variances, Homoscedasticity)

-Let’s look at an example.

-`@instructions`
 To run ANOVA in R, data need to be in the same format as the one provided in the example.

 If the data are not in that format you can either use the function `stack` to stack the vectors of your data frame one after another or step by step as shown in the following examples.

+`@instructions`
 In the dataframe `data1` there are 3 groups to compare: a, b and c.

-Print `data1` - you should notice that this is not the correct format to run ANOVA in R.
+Print `data1` - you should notice that this is not the correct format to run an ANOVA in R.

 The function _stack()_ can be used to convert this into an appropriate format.